connervieira/Marathon/README.md

 Marathon provides conveinent, relevant statistics to both employees and managers alike, making it quick and easy to see trends and spot issues.

+### Organized

+Marathon's interface is designed to be compact, adaptive, and easy to understand.
+This makes it easy for new users to get started, while still allowing experience administrators to make the most of the available screen space.

 ### Reliable

 Marathon is extremely fault tolerant, such that a single error won't cause the system-wide issue.
 Just because a certain function encountered and error doesn't mean your entire business has to go offline.

 ### Private

 Marathon has unrivaled privacy, and contains absolutely no telemetry of any kind.
-Marathon gives you the peace of mind that absolutely no critical (or even non-critical data) is being shared with any third parties.
+Marathon gives you the peace of mind that absolutely no data is being shared with any third parties.

 ## Bug Reports